Adversarial training approach for local data debiasing: Adversarial training for data debiasing

 \paragraph{High level overview.} Formally, given a dataset $D$, the objective of \gansan is to learn a function $S_{an}$, called the \emph{sanitizer} that perturbs individual profiles of the dataset \dataset, such that a distance measure called the fidelity $\sandist$ (in our case we will use the $L_2$ norm) between the original and the sanitized datasets ($\bar{D} = S_{an}(D) = \{\bar{\notSensAttr{}}, \bar{\decAttr{}}\}$), is minimal, while ensuring that \sensAttr{} cannot be recovered from $\bar{D}$.
 Our approach differs from classical conditional GAN \cite{mirza2014conditional} by the fact that the objective of our discriminator is to reconstruct the hidden sensitive attribute from the generator output, whereas the discriminator in classical conditional GAN has to discriminate between the generator output and samples from the true distribution.

-The high-level overview of the training of \gansan is as follows: \begin{itemize} \item The first step corresponds to the training of the sanitizer \san{} (Algorithm \ref{GANSanAlgo}, Lines $7-17$).
+Figure \ref{fig:sanTrain} presents the high-level overview of the training procedure, while Algorithm \ref{GANSanAlgo} describes it in details.
+The first step corresponds to the training of the sanitizer \san{} (Algorithm \ref{GANSanAlgo}, Lines $7-17$).
 The sanitizer can be seen as the generator similarly to standard GAN but with a different purpose.
 In a nutshell, it learns the empirical distribution of the sensitive attribute and generate a new distribution that concurrently respects two objectives: (1) finding a perturbation that will fool the discriminator in predicting \sensAttr{} while (2) minimizing the damage introduced by the sanitization.
 More precisely, the sanitizer takes as input the original dataset \dataset{} (including \sensAttr{} and \decAttr{}) plus some noise $P_z$.
-The noise is used to prevent the over-specialization of the sanitizer on the training set while making the reverse mapping of sanitized profiles to their original versions more difficult. \item The second step consists in training the discriminator \dis{} for predicting the sensitive attribute from the data produced by the sanitizer \san (Algorithm \ref{GANSanAlgo}, Lines $18-24$).
-The rationale of our approach is that the better the discriminator is at predicting the sensitive attribute \sensAttr, the worse the sanitizer is at hiding it and thus the higher the potential risk of discrimination. \end{itemize} These two steps are used iteratively until convergence of the training.
-Figure \ref{fig:sanTrain} presents the high-level overview of the training procedure, while Algorithm \ref{GANSanAlgo} describes it in details.
+The noise introduced is used to prevent the over-specialization of the sanitizer on the training set while making the reverse mapping of sanitized profiles to their original versions more difficult as the mapping will be probabilistic and not deterministic.
+As a result, even if the sanitizer is applied twice on the same profile, it can produced two different modified profiles.

+The second step consists in training the discriminator \dis{} for predicting the sensitive attribute from the data produced by the sanitizer \san (Algorithm \ref{GANSanAlgo}, Lines $18-24$).
+The rationale of our approach is that the better the discriminator is at predicting the sensitive attribute \sensAttr, the worse the sanitizer is at hiding it and thus the higher the potential risk of discrimination.